Uncanny (short story collection): On the Bottom

 When a boy goes fishing with his father, he finds a severed finger with a bear tattoo on it.
 This tattoo comes to life and directs the boy to its former owner, who is covered with tattoos; all of those tattoos then come to life and attach themselves to the boy.
+Was adapted as an episode Driven Crazy and was renamed to "Barely There."

 A Good Tip for Ghosts

 When twin brothers move to a new school, the bully forces them to go to a haunted garbage tip at night after making them touch a pair of false teeth, or they will be beaten up until they pass the test.
-But in the end, the ghost who haunts the garbage trip reveals he has been looking for the false teeth.
+But in the end, the ghost who haunts the garbage tip reveals he has been looking for the false teeth.
 Then, the bully then becomes the victim of the test, as a ghost haunts him as a request from the brothers.
 Was later adapted as an episode of Round The Twist.